 Their debut album, Time Will Tell You Well, was released to a sold-out show on Saturday, April 26, 2014 at the Middle East in Cambridge, MA.
 It was produced by Boston Music Awards Producer-of-the-Year Benny Grotto and 3-time Grammy-winner Justin Guip at Levon Helm Studios in Woodstock, NY.

 Grey Season is a 5 piece folk-rock band based out of Boston, MA.
 The members met in 2011 and began crafting their music by busking on the streets of Boston and Cambridge, learning how to please and cultivate an audience in the process.

 Their debut EP "Troilus" was released in May 2013, and since then they have performed at a variety of venues throughout the Northeast: from radio stations, basements, pop-up markets, and conventions to galleries, bars, colleges and concert venues.
 They showcased at SXSW in March 2015, and have appeared as a spotlight artist at one of the secret shows organized by the Boston branch of Sofar Sounds, an organization that showcases emerging independent artists from around the world.

 In January 2014, after a successfully funded Kickstarter campaign, Grey Season recorded their first full-length LP with Grammy-winning engineer Justin Guip and Boston Music Award Producer-of-the-Year Benny Grotto in Levon Helm Studios.
-The album, released in April 2014, exemplifies their constantly evolving sound and has already been garnering attention amongst their expanding local listenership.
+The album, released in April 2014, exemplifies their constantly evolving sound and has been steadily garnering attention amongst their expanding national listenership.

 "Time Will Tell You Well," has received critical and popular acclaim in the Boston community, and the band has been playing across the northeast in support of its release.